v0.0.0 — Python 3.13+ · Vulkan 1.2+

 Full programmatic access to the scene tree during tests.
 Query nodes by path, name, type, or group.
 Inspect properties, call methods, emit signals.
 SceneRunner advances frames and lets you assert on game state between each one.

 App.run_headless() renders full Vulkan frames without a window and returns RGBA numpy arrays.
-Combined with direct scene state inspection, LLMs can autonomously debug gameplay, verify visual output, and generate documentation — like the screenshots on this page.
+Combined with scene state inspection, an LLM can play your game, screenshot the result, identify what went wrong, patch the code, and re-run — closing the loop autonomously.

 # Replay an editor session in CI